dotnet-architecture/eShopOnUWP/README.md

 **CD Build**
 [![Build status](https://rido.visualstudio.com/_apis/public/build/definitions/989ddbdd-c86a-4fa8-8d80-89eb785d8056/83/badge)](https://aka.ms/eshopuwp)

+# What's new in version v0.1.2.0
+- Support for multiple providers
+	- New local provider
+	- New REST API provider
+- Added Settings page
+	- Manage and switch providers

 # Prerequisites
 System requirements:
 - Windows 10 Insider Preview.
 To run the application you should be running a Windows Version greater than 10.0.16275.
 You can get the latest version by joining the [Windows Insider program](http://insider.windows.com)